OpenClassrooms-Student-Center/alumnis/content/students/issam.md

 # First name or full name
 name: Issam
-date: 2019-05-08 14:17
+date: 2019-05-09 09:00

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Me former dans un métier d'avenir.
+objective: Me faire plaisir au jour le jour dans mon métier
-short_description: J'aime le cinéma et les séries.
+short_description: Je suis curieux, avide d'apprendre, optimiste... c'est déjà beaucoup, non?

 # don't touch that
 template: students